History of Thailand: Modernization under Rama IV and Rama V (1851–1910)

 The majority of these reforms were implemented decades after Chulalongkorn's death.

-As early as 1855, John Bowring, the British governor in Hong Kong, appeared on a warship at the mouth of the Chao Phraya River.
-Under the influence of Britain's achievements in neighbouring Burma, King Mongkut signed the so-called "Bowring Treaty", which abolished the royal foreign trade monopoly, abolished import duties, and granted Britain a most favourable clause.
-The Bowring Treaty meant the integration of Siam into the world economy, but at the same time, the royal house lost its most important sources of income.
-Similar treaties were concluded with all Western powers in the following years, such as in 1862 with Prussia and 1869 with Austria-Hungary.
-From the Prussian emissary Count Friedrich Albrecht zu Eulenburg comes a much-respected travel report about Siam.
-The survival diplomacy, which Siam had cultivated abroad for a long time, reached its climax in this epoch.
+In 1855 John Bowring, the British governor in Hong Kong, appeared on a warship at the mouth of the Chao Phraya River.
+With Britain's achievements in neighbouring Burma before him, King Mongkut signed the "Bowring Treaty", which abolished the royal monopoly of foreign trade and import duties and granted Britain a most favourable clause.
+It integrated Siam into the world economy and cost the royal house its most important sources of income.
+Similar treaties followed with all the Western powers, with Prussia in 1862 and Austria-Hungary in 1869, and the Prussian emissary Count Friedrich Albrecht zu Eulenburg left a much-respected travel report on Siam.
+The diplomacy of survival Siam had long cultivated abroad reached its climax in this period.

-The integration into the global economy meant to Siam that it became a sales market for Western industrial goods and an investment for Western capital.
-The export of agricultural and mineral raw materials began, including the three products rice, pewter and teakwood, which were used to produce 90% of the export turnover.
-King Mongkut actively promoted the expansion of agricultural land by tax incentives, while the construction of traffic routes (canals, roads and later also railways) and the influx of Chinese immigrants allowed the agricultural development of new regions.
-Subsistence farming in the Lower Menam Valley developed into farmers actually earning money with their produce.
+Integration into the world economy made Siam a market for Western industrial goods and a field for Western capital.
+Exports of agricultural and mineral raw materials began, rice, pewter and teakwood making up 90 per cent of the export turnover.
+King Mongkut promoted the extension of farmland by tax incentives, while canals, roads and later railways, and the influx of Chinese immigrants, opened new regions to agriculture.
+Subsistence farming in the Lower Menam Valley gave way to farming for money.

 Mongkut's son, King Chulalongkorn (Rama V), ascended to the throne in 1868.
-He was the first Siamese king to have a full Western education, having been taught by a British governess, Anna Leonowens, whose place in Siamese history has been fictionalised as The King and I. At first Rama V's reign was dominated by the conservative regent, Somdet Chaophraya Sri Suriwongse, but when the king came of age in 1873 he soon took control.
+He was the first Siamese king with a full Western education, taught by a British governess, Anna Leonowens, whose place in Siamese history has been fictionalised as The King and I. The conservative regent Somdet Chaophraya Sri Suriwongse dominated the early reign, but the king took control soon after coming of age in 1873.
 He created a Privy Council and a Council of State, a formal court system and budget office.
 He announced that slavery would be gradually abolished and debt-bondage restricted.